 Interest, expressed as an annual percentage (p.a.), is typically calculated daily and paid monthly.

 However, certain conditions apply, such as minimum monthly deposit requirements or monthly withdrawal limits, to qualify for the highest interest rates.
+Some savings accounts feature no monthly criteria, but this might come at the expense of a lower interest rate.

 Introductory rate savings account